I know you don't understand it, despite my heroic efforts to explain this.

 Obama will continue to borrow.

-He will continue to continue to spend.
+He will continue to spend.

-The people on the receiving end of Obama's Santa Claus behavior will not necessarily feel the negative impact of the economy, as those of you who are working or recently lost their jobs or those of you paying the freight will feel.
+The people on the receiving end of Obama's Santa Claus behavior will not necessarily feel the negative impact of the economy as those of you who are working or recently lost their jobs or those of you paying the freight will feel.

 And it will continue and continue until it collapses.

-That could happen in 18 months.
+It could happen in 18 months.

 It could happen in three years.